Acciona IPO wilts under green energy discount

-LONDON, June 18 (Reuters Breakingviews) - Spain’s Acciona (ANA.MC) IPO has blown a fuse.
-Late on Thursday, the Madrid-listed infrastructure company announced read more an indicative price range for the planned spinoff of its wind and solar unit.
+LONDON (Reuters Breakingviews) - Spain’s Acciona IPO has blown a fuse.
+Late on Thursday, the Madrid-listed infrastructure company announced an indicative price range for the planned spinoff of its wind and solar unit.
 At the mid-point and including debt, the business is valued at 12.4 billion euros.
-That’s some 2 billion euros short of what deal advisors, including Citi, Morgan Stanley, JPMorgan and Goldman Sachs, had mooted .
+That’s some 2 billion euros short of what deal advisors, including Citi, Morgan Stanley, JPMorgan and Goldman Sachs, had mooted.

 Capital Calls - More concise insights on global finance: